Dear Friends, Supporters, and Patrons of the Carolina Master Chorale:

 2. We need your support, critically, to persevere through what is likely to be a prolonged struggle.
 We specifically need and ask for season and single concert ticket purchases and your generous donations to our annual campaign.

-Our Season Finale “Red Hot Tango” will be our May 9, 2021 Mother’s Day gift to the community, featuring Robert Palmeri’s incredible Tango Mass, with the Long Bay Chamber Orchestra and professional bandoneonist, Rodolfo Zanetti of Argentina and New York.
+What we expected to be our Season Finale, “Red Hot Tango,” will be our May 9, 2021 Mother’s Day gift to the community, featuring Robert Palmeri’s incredible Tango Mass, with the Long Bay Chamber Orchestra and professional bandoneonist, Rodolfo Zanetti of Argentina and New York.

 Friends, we are facing a stark reality at the present time.
 Numerous funding sources have been rescinded, including our largest annual grant.
 We also lost significant income by cancelling our last concert of the 2019-20 season.
 We are cutting financial corners as far as we can and running an extremely tight fiscal ship.
 We have fixed monthly administrative expenses that will not abate during this time.
 Please do all in your power to help us stay afloat until the pandemic has passed and we can once again share our music in the powerful, unrestricted concerts you have come to know and expect.